shreyasrajesh0308/chiller_vision/object_detection_dataset_tut.md

 3. Use the create *\nRectBox* to draw a tightly fit box around each object in the image.
 Enter the correct label name after drawing the box and click save.
 The GUI is shown below

-**NOTE** Bounding Box and labels have to be given for all the objects in the image
+**NOTE**: Bounding Box and labels have to be given for all the objects in the image

 ![labelImg](https://user-images.githubusercontent.com/41626118/89758823-5d4f8280-db06-11ea-8060-887e24908d05.png)